obsidianmd/obsidian-sample-plugin/README.md

 # Features

-## Update FilePath name based on pattern

-Whenever we're updating **File Path** we can update _Directory Location_ too So, you can not only update file name but also move files to a new directory
+> Whenever we're updating **Replacement Symbols** you can set new _Directory Location_ too

-### Default showcase
+> so, you can also move files to _another directory_

+## Rename/Move files based on folder location
+Click _Search By Folder_

-Update **folder location** where from you want to get files, put **existing characters** from the file path later on update **Replacement Symbols** those symbols will be used for in a new path.
+Update **Folder Location** where are you wanting to get files from, put **Existing Characters** from the file path later on update **Replacement Symbols** those symbols will be used for in a new path.

+## Rename/Move files based on tags
+Click _Search By Tags_

+Put tags in **Tags names** field search will be completed across the vault, use coma separator if you need more than 1 tag Click Refresh
+Update **Existing Characters** field with a pattern you are looking for in existing notes, set **Replacement Symbols**

+---

+Click Preview or `Enter` to see intermediate results(nothing will be changed/moved/renamed).

+Click `Rename` whenever you done

 ## Update files based on tags

 ## API
 - **folder location** - Files from which folder you need to rename